BritishPandaChick/greeter-gem/README.md

 # Greeter gem
-Greeter gem project from Skillcrush 104.
+Greeter gem project from Gems, Gems, Gems lesson in Skillcrush 104.
 Made with Ruby.

 ## Contributions
-I will not be accepting any pull requests.
+This repository is based on starter code from Skillcrush.
+Therefore I will not be accepting any pull requests.

 ## Acknowledgements
 * Skillcrush